FastAPI: Your First Production-Ready API

 Building Your First API Endpoint

 Now for the fun part!
 Let’s create a simple API endpoint that returns a list of to-do items.
-Create a file named main.py
+Create a file named main.py in your project directory and add the following code:

 python